 Associate Professor, School of Integrative Plant Science Plant Breeding and Genetics Section Horticulture Section

-Vegetable breeding (cucurbits, peppers and peas)
+Vegetable breeding (cucurbits, peppers, peas and beans)

-The overall theme of my program is innovation of vegetables for adaptation for production in the Northeastern US and to be of improved quality and nutrition for consumers.
-I conduct much of this selection in Organic systems that represent a more natural environment.
+The overall theme of my program is innovation of vegetables for adaptation for production in the Northeastern US and to be of improved flavor and nutrition for consumers.
+I conduct much of this selection in ecologically managed systems that represent a more natural environment.
 By working in a natural environment, I am better able to draw parallels between the artificial selection that takes place in plant breeding with the natural selection that has taken place during the evolution of crop progenitors.
-This process allows me to create new varieties that are contain otherwise cryptic factors that allow for crop production with fewer synthetic inputs and identify testable hypotheses regarding the genetic nature of these factors.
+This process allows me to create new varieties that contain otherwise cryptic factors that allow for crop production with fewer synthetic inputs and identify testable hypotheses regarding the genetic nature of these factors.

 Outreach and Extension Focus